onera/paradigm/training/Python/01_Introduction/introduction.md

 ### MPI

 - **comm** : MPI communicator given at the creation of a ParaDiGM object.
-Please note that all ParaDiGM functions require collective MPI communications.
-Please note that all ParaDiGM functions require collective MPI communications.
-Each MPI comm row must simultaneously call the functions linked to the feature to avoid deadlock.
+Please note that all **ParaDiGM** functions require collective MPI communications.
+Please note that all **ParaDiGM** functions require collective MPI communications.
+Each MPI comm rank must simultaneously call the functions linked to the feature to avoid deadlock.
 - **i_rank** or **rank** : Curent rank mpi in **comm** (0-based)
 - **n_rank** : Size of **comm**